rajeshmanchikanti10/Product-Management/README.md

-Product Management:
+# Product Management

-  Backend server using spring boot
+ ## A simple product management system, writtern using spring boot.
+It has following functionalities

-  Provides CRUD apis for product management
+  CRUD apis for product management

   Supports application of DISCOUNT or TAX on each product during Creation and updation